wso2/docs-is/en/identity-server/7.0.0/docs/quick-starts/react.md

   - Try out user onboarding complete guide for React
   - Read security best practices for React app guide
 ---
-## Configure an application in WSO2 Identity Server
+## Configure an Application in WSO2 Identity Server

 - Sign into WSO2 Identity Server console and navigate to Applications > New Application.
 - Select Single Page Application and complete the wizard popup by providing a suitable name and an authorized redirect URL